Phenomenological study for the search of evidence for intrinsic charm at the COMPASS experiment: Revisiting the double production at NA3

 \subsection{$\sigma(\Jp\Jp)$ production via the Intrinsic Charm mechanism}

-The production of double $\Jp$ is discussed in detail in Refs.~\cite{Koshkarev:2016ket,Vogt:1995tf}.
-Let us only remind the reader that perturbative QCD and intrinsic charm contributions have principally both different slopes and different regions where the main statistic is expected (cf.\ Fig.~\ref{fig:na3data})~\cite{Koshkarev:2017txl}.
-Based on these distributions, in Ref.~\cite{Vogt:1995tf} it was proposed that all the NA3 data came from the intrinsic charm mechanism.
+The production of double $\Jp$ based on the intrinsic charm approach is discussed in detail in Refs.~\cite{Vogt:1995tf,Vogt:1995dn,Koshkarev:2016ket}.
+Perturbative QCD and intrinsic charm contributions populate different regions where the main statistic is expected (cf.\ the discussion in Ref.~\cite{Koshkarev:2017txl}).
+Based on this fact, in Ref.~\cite{Vogt:1995tf} it was assumed that all the NA3 data came from the intrinsic charm mechanism.
+However, as we have shown above this kinematic region is limited due to the detector acceptance.
+Therefore such interpretation is too ambitious.